MariuszKaminski/Milestone-Project-4/README.md

     <a href="https://food-bank-manager.herokuapp.com/">View the live project here.</a>
 </p>

-## This is a web based application designed for the staff members of a local food bank to serve as a tool for basic stock keeping.
+## This is a web based application designed for the sale of takaway shakes and protein snacks.

 <h2 align="center"><img src="https://i.ibb.co/0tRh3g5/responsive-design.png"></h2>